fletchrichman/slashify/README.md

 If you make improvements to this application, please share with others.

--   Fork the project on GitHub.
+-   Fork the project on Github.
 -   Make your feature addition or bug fix.
 -   Commit with Git.
 -   Send the author a pull request.